realadamli/realadamli.github.io/index.md

     else if (currentHour >= 17 && currentHour < 24)
         msg = 'Good Evening, welcome back to Kōan Trading';
 		else if (currentHour ==24)
-				msg = 'Welcome back to Kōan Trading, shouldn't you be going to bed?'
+				msg = 'Welcome back to Kōan Trading, shouldn't you be going to bed?';

     document.getElementById('greeting').innerHTML =
         '<p>' + msg + '</p>';